 5. Prepare for Standardized Testing

 Most colleges accept both SAT and ACT, so your child needs to decide which standardized testing is best for them.
 It is recommended to focus on sailing through one rather than doing both.
 Your child should take time to prepare and then sit for the test by the mid or end of junior year.
 This way, if their scores do not turn out great, they still have time to improve upon them.

 6. Keep Up with Extracurricular Activities

-If achievements in an extracurricular activity like sports can improve your child’s chances of getting into an Ivy League college or earning a scholarship, they should give it their.
+Achievements in an extracurricular activity like sports can improve your child’s chances of getting into an Ivy League college or earning a scholarship.
+They should give it their all.
 Promising potential in extracurricular activities is likely to make up for any academic deficiencies.